Raymond Wacks: Privacy

 Professor Wacks' major works on privacy include: The Protection of Privacy published in 1980 by Sweet & Maxwell; Personal Information: Privacy and the Law, published in 1989 by Oxford University Press; Privacy, a two-volume collection of essays published in 1993 by Dartmouth, London and New York University Press; Privacy and Press Freedom published by Blackstone Press, London in 1995.
 In 2013 Privacy and Media Freedom was published, and in 2015 the second edition of Privacy: A Very Short Introduction appeared (both published by Oxford University Press).
 An Italian translation was published in 2016 by Monti & Ambrosini.
 In 2019 Protecting Personal Information: The Right to Privacy Reconsidered was published by Hart Publishing, co-authored by Andrea Monti.
 Wacks is a former chairman of the committee of the Law Reform Commission of Hong Kong that examined this subject, and was a member of the statutory Personal Data (Privacy) Advisory Committee.

 Legal philosophy

-The sixth edition of his Understanding Jurisprudence: An Introduction to Legal Theory was published by Oxford University Press in 2021.
-A Turkish translation was published in 2015 by Astana Yayinlari.
+The seventh edition of his Understanding Jurisprudence: An Introduction to Legal Theory will be published by Oxford University Press in 2026.
+The book has been translated into Chinese and Turkish.
 In 2006, Oxford University Press published his Philosophy of Law: A Very Short Introduction, the second edition of which appeared in 2014.
-In 2008, his second book in this series, Law: A Very Short Introduction was published; the second edition appeared in 2015.
+In 2008, his second book in this series, Law: A Very Short Introduction was published; the third edition appeared in 2023.